 Post on the Profile of a Friend: A Personal Manager with Reserve

 One of the most direct ways to share a video with a friend is to publish it directly on his profile.
 After identifying the profile of the friend through the search function in the app or on the website, you access the section ‘Write something to [friendname]’ and proceed with uploading the video exactly as you would on your profile.
 However, there are important considerations to be made.
-The ability to post on a friend's board depends on its privacy settings: some users may have disabled this option to keep a greater control over the content displayed.
-Even if it was possible, it is fundamental ask yourself if it's a welcome gesture.
+The possibility of posting on a friend's board depends on its privacy settings: some users may have disabled this option to maintain greater control over the content displayed.
+Even if it was possible, it is fundamental ask yourself if it is a welcome gesture.
 Publishing a video on the board of others can be perceived as an invasion of personal space, especially if the content is too intimate or not relevant to the public of the friend.
 Moreover, the video will be subject to the privacy settings of the friend himself, which means that it could be visible to all his contacts, not only to the recipient.
-It is always good practice, if you are not sure, ask for permission before posting.
+It is always good practice, if you are not sure, ask permission before posting.
 This approach is more suitable for public birthday videos, congratulations on a goal or light and universally appreciated content within the circle of friends.

 Share Mirata on your profile: The Force of Specific Friends